CHILDRESS, TEXAS - FULL STEAM AHEAD

 US Highway 83 that runs from Canada to Mexico, US Highway 62 that runs from Niagra Falls, New York near the Canadian Border to El Paso, Texas and US HIGWAY 287 that runs from Montana to the Gulf of Mexico through Denver and Fort Worth / Dallas all cross right here in Childress.

-Childress Regional Medical Center, Fox Clinic, Stoney Ridge Golf Course, Childress ATV / MotoPark, Childress County Sheriff's Office and Detention Center, Hampton Inn & Suites of Childress, Holiday Inn Express, Childress Banking Center and Pilot Travel Center with PJ Fresh Marketplace and Arby's, a Mult-Purpose Events Center and Pak A Sak Convenine Store are just a few of the multi-million dollar projects that have recently been completed.
-Several other building projects are currently under construction.
+Childress Regional Medical Center, Fox Clinic, Stoney Ridge Golf Course, Childress ATV / MotoPark, Childress County Sheriff's Office and Detention Center, Hampton Inn & Suites of Childress, Holiday Inn Express, Childress Banking Center and Pilot Travel Center, a Mult-Purpose Events Center and Pak A Sak Convenience Store are just a few of the multi-million dollar projects that have recently been completed.
+Several other building projects are currently under construction, including a new Veterans Administration Clinic.

-Wind Energy has brought several muli-million dollar transmission lines through the county.
+Wind Energy brought several muli-million dollar transmission lines through the county.

 Oil & gas activity in the surrounding area has brought projects and jobs to Childress County.